metamn/gatsby-starter-mrui/README.md

 ### Remark

 - https://www.gatsbyjs.org/packages/gatsby-transformer-remark/
-- all options and plugins are enabled (except KaTeX)
+- all options and plugins are enabled except KaTeX, and rendering components: https://using-remark.gatsbyjs.org/custom-components/
+- rendering components will be done by MDX
+- mapping HTML elements is already done since the template is rendered inside the <Layout> component which re-styles the markdown output

 ### Modular scale